Click It Or Ticket program taking place through holiday

 RALEIGH, N.C.
-(WNCT) — The Governor’s Highway Safety Program and the NC Department of Transportation is currently involved in its latest Click It Or Ticket program.
+(WNCT) — The Governor’s Highway Safety Program and the NC Department of Transportation are currently involved in its latest Click It Or Ticket program.

 The program runs through Nov.
 27 and is meant to encourage people to buckle up and stay safe when traveling the roads.
 Police departments and sheriff’s offices throughout North Carolina will be out patrolling the area and enforcing the state’s seat belt law.